Guide, Updated 18 May 2026

 Postcode catchment for rural learners

 Rural postcodes face a different decision tree.
-A learner in postcode TR (Truro and west Cornwall) has 3 centres returned (Truro, St Austell, Camborne) within 30 miles; the 6-centre default falls short because nothing else is within the catchment radius.
+A learner in west Cornwall has 3 centres returned (Camborne, St Austell, Truro) within 30 miles; the 6-centre default falls short because nothing else is within the catchment radius.
 The within-catchment spread is also tighter because all 3 centres share similar route profiles (single-carriageway A-roads, small roundabouts, light traffic).
-Rural learners typically face an 8 to 12 percent pass rate spread inside their catchment, half the urban variation.
-The trade-off becomes "stay local with a 60 percent baseline" versus "travel 60 miles to a 67 percent centre", and the cost-benefit math leans local for most rural candidates because the absolute gain is small.
+Rural learners typically face a single-digit percentage point spread inside their catchment, well below the urban variation.
+The trade-off becomes "stay local with a 50-plus percent baseline" versus "travel 60 miles to a 65-plus percent centre", and the cost-benefit math leans local for most rural candidates because the absolute gain is small.

 The DVSA centre catalogue and how it maps to postcodes

 The DVSA maintains a published list of all active practical test centres at gov.uk/find-a-driving-test-centre.
-As of May 2026 the active centre count sits at 310 after the closure of 4 small-volume centres in 2024-25 and the opening of 2 new centres (one in Newcastle, one in Leicester) to absorb backlog volume.
+There are 327 car centres with 2024-25 data after we apply the standard filter rules (drop LGV-only, motorcycle-only and known-closed sites).
 Each centre is mapped to a primary postcode (typically a city or town postcode like B33 for Garretts Green Birmingham); the booking service uses that primary postcode plus the catchment radius for its proximity calculations.
-The full list and per-centre statistics live at /tools/pass-rate-finder and the centre-by-centre breakdown is exportable from the /data page.
+The full list and per-centre statistics live at /tools/pass-rate-finder; the centre-by-centre breakdown is on the /stats page.

 When the postcode default is correct after all

 For a narrow set of candidates, the nearest-centre default is in fact the right answer.
 First, candidates without their own car who depend on bus or train to reach the centre; a 14-mile centre might be 80 minutes by public transport while the 5-mile centre is 25 minutes door to door.
 Second, candidates with severe test anxiety where minimising travel time is health-protective.
-Third, candidates in postcode areas where the nearest centre already sits in the top quartile (e.g. EH or BS postcodes) and the upside from travelling further is below 4 percentage points.
-The default is right for roughly 1 in 5 candidates; the other 80 percent should reorder by pass rate before booking.
+Third, candidates in postcode areas where the nearest centre already sits in the top quartile of 2024-25 rates and the upside from travelling further is below 4 percentage points.
+The default is right for roughly 1 in 5 candidates; the other 80 percent should reorder by 2024-25 pass rate before booking.

 How this connects with the wider centre-choice picture